 - It passes through 3 National Parks and 2 National Forests

-- It can be hiked in it’s entirety in as little as 14 days (although most people plan for 3 weeks to complete it, I will be going at a leisurely pace and plan to complete it in 32 days)
+- It can be hiked in its entirety in as little as 14 days (although most people plan for 3 weeks to complete it, I will be going at a leisurely pace and expect to finish it in 32 days)

-- There’s thousands of lakes offering premium camping almost every single night!
+- There are thousands of lakes offering premium camping almost every single night!

 - Jagged peaks, deep canyons, and granite cliffs offer an otherworldly experience

-- Apparently, the John Muir Trail is blessed with the mildest, sunniest climate of any major mountain range in the world
+- Apparently, the John Muir Trail is blessed with the mildest, sunniest climate of any significant mountain range in the world

 - Given the previous three points, the sunrises are transcendent!